amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 # Azure Secure Landing Zone: Enterprise Risk & Governance Foundation

+🚧 This repository is actively being expanded.
+Labs, notes, and examples will be added shortly.

 ### Objective

 This repository deploys an **Enterprise-Grade Cloud Foundation** in Azure using modular Infrastructure as Code (Bicep).
 Designed for heavily **regulated environments** (Banking/Financial Services), it implements the **Microsoft Cloud Adoption Framework (CAF)** and **Zero-Trust architecture** to build a secure, immutable, and audited "Hardened Shell" for production workloads.